25 years since Iowa TV news anchor’s disappearance

-MASON CITY, IA — Saturday marks 25 years since Iowa TV news anchor Jodi Huisentruit vanished.
+MASON CITY, Iowa (AP) — Saturday marks 25 years since Iowa TV news anchor Jodi Huisentruit vanished.
 One group is making sure her memory lives on.

 Since 2003, the FindJodi team has made it its mission to raise awareness and gather information for the unsolved case.
 In the days leading up to the grim anniversary, members have been encouraging people to leave a light on for Jodi.